nathanrayburn/dai-lab-fileio-A/README.md

 Try running the unit tests from your IDE.

-Git workflow
+Git fork / pull request workflow
 ------------------------------------------------------------------------------

+> [!IMPORTANT]
-The fork / pull request workflow proceeds through the following iteration:
+> Before starting to write your program, you must read the document on the Git fork / pull request workflow on Cyberlearn.

-1. Go to the GitHub page of the upstream repository (not your fork) and create an issue for the task you want to work on.
-This informs the others what you are working on.
-1. Sync your fork with the upstream repository.
-The easiest way to do this is to got to the GitHub page of your fork and click on the "Sync fork" button.
-1. Switch to the main branch of your repository (*origin*), if your are not already on it:
-   `git switch main`.
-1. Pull the latest changes from your repository:
-    `git pull`.
-1. In your terminal create a new feature branch and switch to it:
-   `git branch feature-sometask`
-   `git switch feature-sometask`
-1. Make changes to the code.
-1. Commit your changes.
-   `git add .`
-   `git commit -m "Some commit message"`
-1. Push your changes to your respository.
-   `git push`
-1. Go to the GitHub page of your fork and create a pull request from your feature branch to the main branch of the upstream repository.
-1. Wait for the pull request to be reviewed.
-1. If the pull request is accepted, the iteration is complete and you can start a new iteration at step 1.
-1. If the pull request is rejected, correct the problems, commit and push the changes to your feature branch.
-The pull request will be updated automatically.
+This is the workflow you will use to submit your work.

-This sounds long an complicated, but it is actually quite simple.
+The fork / pull request workflow sounds long an complicated, but it is actually quite simple.

 Let's try it.
 The task will be to create a new folder for you in the source code and test code of the project.

-1. Go to the original repository on GitHub and create an issue for the task you want to work on: "Create folders for <your_usename_on_github>.
+1. Go to the *original repository* on GitHub and create an issue for the task you want to work on: "*Create folders for <your_usename_on_github>*.
-1. Got to your repository on GitHub and click on the "Sync fork" button.
+1. Got to *your fork* repository on GitHub and click on the "Sync fork" button.
+This will synchronize your repository with the original repository and import all recent changes.
 1. In your terminal, switch to the main branch of your repository.
-Then create a feature branch "feature-create-folders" and switch to it.
+Then create a feature branch "feature-create-folders" and switch to it:
+    ```bash
+    git switch main
+    git branch feature-create-folders
+    git switch feature-create-folders
+    ```

-1. Create new folders for you:
+2. Create the new folders for you:
    - In the source code folder `./fileioapp/src/main/java/ch/heig/dai/lab/fileio/` copy the folder `jehrensb` to `<your_usename_on_github>`.
    - In the test folder `./fileioapp/src/test/java/ch/heig/dai/lab/fileio/` copy the folder `jehrensb` to `<your_usename_on_github>`.
    - In the different files that you copied, you will have to update the package names to `ch.heig.dai.lab.fileio.<your_usename_on_github>`.
-1. Run the unit tests to make sure that everything is still working.
+3. Run the unit tests to make sure that everything is still working.
-   The tests for the new folders should show up and be executed without an error.
+   The tests for the new folders should show up in the IDE and be executed without an error.
-1. Add, commit and push your changes to your repository.
+4. Add, commit and push your changes to your repository:
+    ```bash
+    git add .
+    git commit -m "Create folders for <your_usename_on_github>"
+    git push
+    ```
+   Git will ask you to create a new branch on your remote repository.
+Use the command it suggests.
-1. Go to the GitHub page of your fork and create a pull request.
+5. Go to the GitHub page of your fork and create a pull request.
+The pull request will be visible in the original repository.
-1. Go see the instructor to have your pull request reviewed.
+6. Go see the instructor to have your pull request reviewed.
-1. When the pull request is accepted, go to GitHub and sync your fork.
+7. When the pull request is accepted, go to GitHub and sync your fork.
-1. In a terminal, switch to the main branch of your repository and pull the changes from your repository.
+8. In a terminal, switch to the main branch of your repository and pull the changes from your repository.
+    ```bash
+    git switch main
+    git pull
+    ```

 You can now start a new iteration at step 1 for the next tasks.